-In Canada, ASPnet counts over 130 schools in nine provinces and one territory.
-The Canadian Commission for UNESCO (CCUNESCO) designates a National Coordinator, who provides tools, resources and guidance for the network.
+In Canada, ASPnet counts over 80 schools in eight provinces.
+The Canadian Commission for UNESCO (CCUNESCO) is in charge of designating a National Coordinator, who provides tools, resources and guidance for the network in Canada.

 2. COMMITMENTS

 As candidate or member school, students and staff must uphold UNESCO's values and principles and commit to certain requirements: